CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/07-insert-department.md

 Let’s insert data in department table and understand how indentity columns work.
-You can see it assigned auto incremented number to department_number.
+Department_number is column has the GENERATED AS IDENTITY constraint, PostgreSQL generates a value for it.

 ```postgresql
 insert into department ( department_name)